 Tickets are $20, $25, $30 and $35, depending on seat location, and are available at the Fredonia Ticket Office in the Williams Center.
 Orders can be made by telephone with Visa, MasterCard, Discover or American Express.

 For telephone orders, call (716) 673-3501 or toll-free at 1-866-441-4928.
 A nominal fee of $6.00 per order is applied to telephone orders.
 Requests will be filled with the best available seats at the time the order is received, and tickets will be held at the Fredonia Ticket Office in the Williams Center until 5 p.m. on the day of the performance.
 Unclaimed tickets will then be available for pick up at King Concert Hall beginning at 6:30 p.m. that evening.

 The Fredonia Ticket Office is open during the spring semester, when classes are in session, on Monday through Friday, from 9 a.m. to 7 p.m., and on Saturday, from 1 to 5 p.m.

-President Horvath will host a reception honoring the graduates immediately following each ceremony in the Dods Hall grove.
-The rain location is the Williams Center.
+Interim President Hefner will host a reception honoring the graduates immediately following each ceremony in the Williams Center Multipurpose Room.

-The Commencement Committee is proud to announce that fresh cut flowers will be available for purchase at the main entrance to the natatorium on the day of Commencement.
+The Commencement Committee is proud to announce that fresh cut flowers will be available for purchase at the main entrance to the Steele Hall Natatorium on the day of Commencement.
 A large variety of sizes, colors and products will be available.
-To pre-order flowers via email, see the website.
+To pre-order flowers, see the website.

 This link does not represent an endorsement by Fredonia.
 It is provided as a service to our Commencement families and guests.